Wimp Sanderson: Early life and playing career

 Winfrey Sanderson was named for his uncle, Hayes Winfrey, who died from kidney problems in his twenties after he blocked a punt in his stomach during a high school football game.

 His father, who worked for an auto parts company, died when he was six, and Sanderson, an only child, shared an apartment with his mother, Christine, a secretary for the Veterans Administration.
 During his senior year in high school, he became class president.

 In 1955, Sanderson went to Abilene Christian College to play basketball.
 He planned to go into radio and television, but flunking Spanish soured his plans.
-He transferred home to Florence State (now the University of North Alabama) and continued his hoops career while graduating in physical education.
+He transferred to Florence State (now the University of North Alabama) where he continued playing basketball and graduated with a degree in physical education.
 He took a high school head coaching job in Carbon Hill, Alabama and one year later, in 1959–60, he went to Alabama as a graduate assistant under Hayden Riley for $75 a month.
-Sanderson figured it was a stepping stone for a better high school job.

-"When he was hired, Wimp felt a tremendous amount of pressure", said his wife, Annette.
-"He had his doubters.
-People wondered, 'Why did they ever hire Wimp?'"

 Sanderson played his freshman season of college basketball at Abilene Christian before transferring back to Florence State.
 In three seasons with the Lions, from 1957 to 1959, he scored 1,076 points and averaged 14.9 points over his 72-game career.
 He was named team captain as both a junior and a senior and led the Lions in scoring in 1958 with 403 points.
 His best single-game performance came against Jacksonville State University in 1958 when he scored 31 points.
 Sanderson graduated in 1959.